DevCicadaQ/CursorVIPFeedback/README.md

 - ⚠️ **Do not create** multiple accounts
 - 📚 **For learning** and educational projects only

+### 🌟 **Access Information**

+To get full access to the project, please refer to the [access document](LIMIT.md), which details all the necessary steps for activation, including obtaining the activation code, available bonuses for active users, and ways to support the project.

 # 🚨 IMPORTANT WARNING

 The application works with Chrome browser and may require force closing it to perform certain tasks.
 Please save all important data before using.